StephenGenusa/AI-Notes/A Comprehensive Guide to Specializing Large Language Models.md

     *   ✔ Improved understanding and generation of domain-specific text.
     *   ✔ Better performance on downstream domain tasks due to more relevant internal representations.
     *   ✔ Capability to capture nuanced stylistic elements of the domain.
-    *   ✔ Knowledge becomes embedded in the model's parameters, enabling more inherent domain understanding.
+    *   ✔ Knowledge becomes embedded in the model's parameters, enabling more inherent domain understanding without necessarily relying on external retrieval at inference time for foundational knowledge.
 *   **General Disadvantages/Considerations for DAPT:**
     *   ✔ Requires a significant, high-quality domain corpus.
     *   ✔ Can be computationally intensive (though PEFT, see Section 5.1, helps manage this).
-    *   ✔ Potential for "catastrophic forgetting" of general knowledge or "style collapse" (overfitting to the domain corpus) if not managed well; PEFT and careful data mixing can mitigate this.
+    *   ✔ Potential for "catastrophic forgetting" of general knowledge or "style collapse" (overfitting to the domain corpus) if not managed well; PEFT, careful data mixing, and appropriate learning rates can mitigate this.
     *   ✔ Biases present in the domain corpus will likely be learned by the model.
 *   **PEFT Relevance:** Parameter-Efficient Fine-Tuning (PEFT) techniques (see Section 5.1) are highly recommended for DAPT.
-They allow adaptation of large models with significantly fewer trainable parameters, preserving general knowledge more effectively and reducing computational costs.
+They allow adaptation of large models with significantly fewer trainable parameters, preserving general knowledge more effectively and reducing computational costs and training time.

 #### 4.3.1 Understanding the Spectrum of DAPT Techniques: An Overview